 NOTICE ABOUT THE ASSOCIATION

 All policies issued in Texas that are protected by the Association are required by law to have a notice attached to them that includes the Association’s contact information, its purpose, and a summary of the coverage it provides.
 Below are PDF versions of the current notice in English and Spanish.
-This notice was revised for the change in Association law that took effect on September 1, 2011.
+This notice, which took effect August 11, 2014, was revised to change the URL for the Texas Department of Insurance.

 NOT AN INSURANCE COMPANY